A congenital heart defect is a problem with the structure of the heart that a child is born with.

 Combination of congenital heart defects

-For example, tetralogy of Fallot (teh-TRAL-uh-jee of fuh-LOW) is a combination of four defects:
+For example, tetralogy of Fallot (teh-TRAL-uh-jee of fuh-LOW) is a combination of four congenital heart defects:

-- A hole in the wall between the heart's ventricles
+- A hole in the wall between the heart's lower chambers (ventricles)

 - A narrowed passage between the right ventricle and pulmonary artery